donnafarris/aso_eda/README.md

 - **Objectives:**
   - Analyze the distribution of ASOs by country and organization.
   - Identify temporal trends in ASO launches.
+  - Predict the status of satellites using machine learning techniques.

 ## Source of Data